 - Agree to the Contributor Terms by clicking "Agree".
-This is the course recommended by OSMF members. - Refuse After the migration (currently 26th February 2010), your contributions will not be included in ODbL licensed downloads and you will not be able to continue contributing.
+This is the course recommended by OSMF members. - Agree and declare that you would like your contributions to be used without restriction. - Refuse After the migration (currently 26th February 2010), your contributions will not be included in ODbL licensed downloads and you will not be able to continue contributing.
 Your contributions will not be deleted please see http://wiki.openstreetmap.org/wiki/Open_Data_License/Backup_Plan. - Do nothing. - Before the license migration date, you can continue editing.
 You will be free to come back and Accept or Refuse. - After the license migration date, we may assume that you Refuse.
 You will not be able to continue editing.
 Your data may no longer be included in the live OSM database but continue to be available in older versions.